bdunderscore/modular-avatar/docs~/docs/reference/global-collider.md

 The functionality of this component varies by platform.
 Only VRChat is supported Currently.

 On VRChat, we hijack and adjust the built in avatar finger bones, so you can run out of global colliders.
 If a collider is not manually chosen, this component will automatically choose an available finger collider.

+On other platforms, we may implement this in a different way.

+## Manual Remap

-When using the component manually, it should be noted that not all colliders listed provide collision in VRChat.
+On VRChat, this toggle enables manually defining which collider MA Global Collider will hijack from the avatar.
+It should be noted that not all colliders listed provide collision in VRChat.
 The Head, Torso, and Feet are only contact senders.

-On other platforms, we may implement this in a different way.
+## Low Priority Collider

+Only available when Manual Remap is enabled.
+Any Global Collider with this will be treated as replacable.
+If another Global Collider remaps the same Collider, the low priority one will be overwritten without warning.

 ## When should I not use it?